USEPA/CMAQ/POST/combine/README.md

 ```
  GENSPEC      Indicates to generate a new SPECIES_DEF file (does not generate OUTFILE)
               Choices are: Y, N. (e.g. setenv GENSPEC N)
- SPECIES_DEF  Species definition file defining the new variables of the output file
+ SPEC_DEP     Species definition file defining the new variables of the output file
  INFILE1      input file number 1
               The maximum number of IOAPI files is set to be one less than the global IOAPI parameter MXFILE3.
 	      Since this parameter is currently set to 64 (https://www.cmascenter.org/ioapi/documentation/all_versions/html/TUTORIAL.html),